 During the 1997-1999 negotiations between the State and MGEC, the State agreed to provide a letter explaining our understanding of employees' rights to access and contest information in personnel and supervisor files under the statutes.
 This letter is not grievable or arbitrable and is subject to future changes under the law.
-Under the provisions of the Minnesota Data Practices Act, an employee has the right to access personnel data and to authorize release of such data to representatives, provided that the data have not been designated as confidential or protected non-public.
-In State agencies, personnel data on employees is maintained by Human Resource offices and management/supervisory staff.
-The contents of these personnel files, other than any data designated as confidential or protected non-public, shall be disclosed to the employee upon request and in accordance with agency procedures.
+Under the provisions of the Minnesota Data Practices Act, an employee has the right to access personnel data and to authorize release of such data to representatives, provided that the data is specific to the individual making the request and provided that the data have not been designated as confidential or protected non-public.
+In State agencies, personnel data on employees is maintained by Human Resource offices and The contents of these personnel files, other than any data management/supervisory staff. designated as confidential or protected non-public, shall be disclosed to the employee upon request and in accordance with agency procedures.
 Questions pertaining to the contents of these files should be brought to the attention of the person responsible for maintaining the data.